 Tips for Choosing the Right Promotional Product

-Keep the recipient in mind: Understanding your target market is critical in selecting what product to put your logo on.
+Keep the recipient in mind: Understand your target market.
 Do not purchase based on what you would like to receive.
-Rather focus on the behaviors of who you are trying reach.
+Instead, focus on the behaviors of who you are trying reach.
 Put yourself in their shoes.
 Know your demographics.
 Know the trends they follow, what they like and how they spend their money.
-By selecting a product they will use, guarantees that your company name will stay in front of them.
+Selecting a product they will use increases the probability that your company name will stay in their view.

-Quality Counts: When you select an item to brand, choose a quality piece.
-After all, the piece will contain your company’s information.
-The piece is a reflection of your business.
-A quality product will give the recipient a positive feeling toward your brand.
-When potential customers require your product or service the impression you created will strongly effect their decision to do business with your company.
-Ideally, select a product where the perceived value is higher than the item cost.
+Quality Counts: The piece you choose to give your customers, associates or employees is a reflection of your business.
+A quality product will give the recipient a positive feeling toward your brand and favorably influence their decision to do business with your company.
+Ideally, select a product where the perceived value is higher than the item’s cost.

 It’s your brand: Make sure the imprint size and imprint method will work with your logo.
-You want to make sure that your logo visually looks good on the piece.
+Your logo must look good on the piece.
 Packaging options also play a role in perceived value.
-Should you pay extra or seek out promotional items that only come in a box.
-A box does add to the perceived value.
-No one can argue that nice packaging will enhance the presentation of the piece.
-It all comes back to knowing your target market and how they will view it.
+Should you pay extra or seek out promotional items that only come in a box?
+Sometimes the right packaging enhances the perceived value of your item.

 Everything’s relative: Ideally you should select a product which is related somehow to your products or services.
-This should correlate between the free item (the promotional item) and your business and brand.
 Certain items will trigger a reminder of your brand and your company’s product of services.